meerens/shecodes-plus/README.md

   > 📌 SOLVED by wrapping the | in an anchor element.
 Found no clear answer on why vertical-align doesn't work on mobile (appears to be the device size being below a certain threshold), putting line-height to 1 for both classes gave the best solution for now.

-- "Current location" button not working on iPhone (search button performs as expected), works fine on laptop.

 - Fix autozoom on mobile (IOS) when the search-bar is in focus

   > 🍏📌 SOLVED by updating the fontsize to 16px.
 Apparently IOS will zoom the page if the fontsize of the input field is below 16px and changing the fontsize appears to be the simplest solution. ([Webflow Forums > Prevent zoom in on form focus state for mobile (IOS)](https://forum.webflow.com/t/prevent-zoom-in-on-form-focus-state-for-mobile/33867))